-Nothing’s more important to your staff and contractors than getting paid on time.
+Nothing’s more important to your contractors than getting paid on time.

-And just because someone’s based in a different country doesn’t mean they can afford to wait for their paycheck any longer than an employee who lives down the street from you.
+And just because someone’s based in a different country doesn’t mean they can afford to wait for their paycheck any longer than a contractor who lives down the street from you.

-If you’re looking for the best way to pay your international employees, you’ve come to the right place.
+How you pay foreign contractors may vary, so if you’re looking for the best way to pay international contractors, you’ve come to the right place.

 There are a few tried and true ways to send money abroad you may have already considered.

-Read on to find out 5 of the best ways to pay your international contractors and employees.
+Read on to find out 5 of the best ways of paying international contractors.

-In addition to offering international payments at the real exchange rate like you find on Google, Wise offers a multi-currency account that lets you store money in more than 50 currencies.
+In addition to offering international payments at the mid-market exchange rate like you find on Google, Wise Business offers a multi-currency account that lets you store money in more than 40 currencies.

 Also, you can get your own virtual account details for receiving local transfers in the US, the EU, the UK, Australia and more.
-You can sign up for free, and there’s no monthly fee to worry about.
+You can sign up for free, pay a simple one-off fee for account details, and there’s no monthly fee to worry about.

-If you need to make mass payouts to employees all over the world, make batch payments with Wise - with just a single file upload.
+If you need to make mass payouts to international contractors, make batch payments with Wise Business - with just a single file upload.

 Take a look at how a spend management platform called Accrualify integrated Wise global payouts to see just how easy it is.